 In accordance with IFRS 6 "Exploration for and Evaluation of Mineral Resources", the criteria for the capitalization of evaluation costs are applied consistently from period to period.
 Subsequent recovery of the carrying value for evaluation costs depends on successful development, sale or other partnering arrangements of the undeveloped project.
-If a project does not prove viable, all irrecoverable costs associated with the project net of any related impairment provisions are charged to the statement of profit and loss.
-No exploration or evaluation costs were capitalized in 2021 or 2020.
+If a project does not prove viable, all irrecoverable costs associated with the project net of any related impairment provisions are charged to the consolidated statements of income (loss) and comprehensive income (loss).
+No exploration or evaluation costs were capitalized in 2022 or 2021.